 If you and your spouse no longer wish to live together as husband and wife, it is wise to resolve the rights and responsibilities of marriage.
 These rights and responsibilities can include, division of assets and debts, parenting time, child support and spousal maintenance to name a few.
 In Colorado, couples can file for dissolution of marriage, more commonly known as divorce, OR legal separation.

-Legal Separation Distinguished from Dissolution
+Legal Separation Versus Dissolution of Marriage

 - Sometimes (but rarely) a party may remain on the other’s insurance policy (be sure to check with the particular insurance policy to confirm)

-If one party wishes to dissolve the marriage, the agreement or order contained in the legal separation decree is entirely enforceable in the decree of dissolution of marriage
+- If one party wishes to dissolve the marriage, the agreement or order contained in the legal separation decree is entirely enforceable in the decree of dissolution of marriage

-Unless otherwise excluded, both parties may retain their inheritance rights from the other spouse.
+- Unless otherwise excluded, both parties may retain their inheritance rights from the other spouse.